IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Owning the Caliburn Compass in your inventory is now required to lesson the darkness of the Dark Sector

 -Yoyo Gauntlet has been moved to post golem, it was honestly too strong for pre-plantera

+-Aversion Charm now shares the same generation process with the Guerrilla Pistol and Machete (this means they are more common to find in Dank Chests, but harder to find elsewhere, and do not show up in modded chests)

 -Reworked Shooting Star: Less Damage, less overall mana usage, speeds up as you hold it down for longer causing more accurate hits, scales with mana sickness now.